Block Discrete Empirical Interpolation Methods: Block DEIM

 \section{Block DEIM}

-This section introduces three new block variants of the DEIM procedure.
-To design our block DEIM algorithms, we combine the index selection algorithms discussed in \cref{sec:review}.
+This section introduces new block variants of the DEIM procedure.
+We combine the index selection algorithms discussed in \cref{sec:review} to design our block DEIM algorithms.
 The block DEIM algorithms select a $b$-size set of indices at each step using a block of singular vectors and then update the subsequent block of vectors using the oblique projection technique in the standard DEIM procedure.
 The main difference between the block DEIM and the traditional DEIM scheme resides in the $b$-size indices selection.
-In the standard DEIM, we select the indices by processing one singular vector at a time, each iteration step produces an index whilst the block version processes a block of singular vectors at a time, and each step provides an index set of size $b$.
+In the standard DEIM, we select the indices by processing one singular vector at a time.
+Each iteration step produces an index whilst the block version processes a block of singular vectors at a time, and each step provides an index set of size $b$.
 As a result, this may lead to a different selection of indices.
 For ease of presentation, we assume that the number of singular vectors $k$ is a multiple of the block size $b$ and $2\le b < k$.